 New York City Fire Department (FDNY) Hazardous Material Inspection

 The FDNY performs inspections throughout NYC for the proper storage of hazardous chemicals.
 The storage and use of hazardous chemicals requiring FDNY permits will be inspected by the FDNY annually.
-Detailed information on FDNY inspection is available at the PDF icon FDNY Hazardous Material Inspection FAQ.
+Detailed information on FDNY inspection is available at the FDNY Hazardous Material Inspection FAQ.
 In preparation for inspection, EHS provides consultation, pre-inspection walkthroughs and in-service trainings.
-A list of PDF icon common FDNY HazMat violations is available to provide information about items that the FDNY frequently cite during their inspection.
+A list of common FDNY HazMat violations is available to provide information about items that the FDNY frequently cite during their inspection.

 Surplus Chemical Storage